pmslepko/Data-Analysis-Portfolio/Historical Performance of Savings Portfolio/README.md

 ### Creation Process

-data fetch using python from yfinance
+data fetch from yfinance API with initial transformation and calculation using python

-power bi data import and transformation
+power bi data import and further transformation

 creating measures with DAX

 creating charts

-formatting
+formatting charts

 ## Tools Used